-The onset of spring is slowly but surely happening as the natural world wakes up from its long winter slumber, and the month is already living up to its reputation for April showers!
+Spring arrived early this year and is already well underway!
 If the skies are clear, then take a look up on the night of 22nd-23rd April to see the Lyrids meteor shower that is at its peak then.

 Farmers’ crops such as wheat and oil seed rape are well-established, their growth being boosted by artificial fertiliser applications.
-Fruit trees such as apple and cherry will soon be bedecked in delicate white flowers, to be pollinated by bees and so produce their juicy fruits later in the year.
+Fruit trees such as apple and cherry are already bedecked in delicate white flowers, ready to be pollinated by bees and so produce their juicy fruits later in the year.
 Farm animals kept indoors over the winter are finally back to eating fresh grass in the fields, and some spring-born lambs are already half-grown whereas others are just being born.

 In woodlands and along hedgerows the first fresh green leaves are starting to bud and unfold.
 Now is the moment to enjoy flowers such as Primroses, Violets, and Wood Anemones in woods, making the most of their brief time in the sun – before the leafy tree canopy grows over to cast them in to shade through the summer.
 The first flowers are in bloom in fields also, from Daisies and Dandelions in urban spaces to delicate nodding Cowslips in patches of chalk grassland.